Why do you need this?

 Access the list of categories, e.g. by right-clicking a mail and selecting “Categorize > All Categories”.

 Create each category, assign a color and a shortcut key.

 My to-do category is literally named “To do (Ctrl-F2)” and it has the shortcut key ctrl-F2 attached to it.

 Setting up Search Folders

-I’ve created the following folders, and in order to make it easier to remember the shortcuts when assigning mail to the different folders, I’ve added the shortcut after the name:
+I’ve created the following folders, and in order to make it easier to remember the shortcuts when assigning mail to the different folders, I’ve added the shortcut after the name here as well:

 - To do (Ctrl-F2)

 - Reference material (Ctrl-F6)

 To create a Search Folder, right-click “Search Folders” and choose “New Search Folder”.

 You find “Search Folders” at the bottom of the list of nodes on the right side of your Outlook.